 - Contaminants – Description of contaminant types in jet fuel and their prevention and control, including particulate, water, other fuels, additives, and microbial contamination.

 - Specifications and standards – Why specifications are required and how they are developed.
 Jet fuel procurement specifications and fuel handling standards will be explained.
-Filtration – Description of Energy Institute standards.
-Explanation of the fundamentals of filtration and filtration types and how they are used.

-- Additives – A look at what additives are permitted in jet fuel, their purpose and their use in manufacturing and distribution operations.
+- Additives – A look at what additives are permitted in jet fuel, their purpose, and their use in manufacturing and distribution operations.

-- Field tests – An overview of various field tests in preparation for demonstration and use on day 2.
+- Field tests – An overview of various field tests in preparation for demonstration and use on Day 2.

 Day two